alexanmtz/horizon-analytics/chainlit.md

    - **bank holidays**
 6. The system suggests enriching the dataset by connecting to an external source (e.g., a public holidays API).

-The key idea is that insights emerge through **iterative reasoning**, not through predefined dashboards.
+The key idea is that insights can connect to external resources that can give additional insights.

 > **Note:** The current implementation is a **working prototype / demo** intended to demonstrate the AI-driven analytical workflow.
-Some capabilities (automatic data discovery, richer integrations, and deeper reasoning chains) are intentionally simplified or limited.
+Most of the functionalities are limited and it's a proof of concept with minimal use cases.

 ---